-Zoning needs a complete rethink — and planners are well positioned to be champions for local change.
+Zoning needs a complete rethink — and planners are well-positioned to be champions for local change.

-APA supports zoning code reform to ensure communities can provide residents with greater housing choice at lower costs.
+APA supports zoning code reform to ensure communities can provide residents with greater housing choices at lower costs.
 Overhauling outdated local and state codes that set parking minimums, restrict multifamily housing options in certain neighborhoods, and prohibit innovative solutions like accessory dwelling units (ADUs) are problematic and should change.
 As communities and states take fresh looks at broken growth tools, planners can be champions for improving local rules using good plans to drive real change.

-See how planners, APA and its partners are working to advance zoning reform from the federal level to the local level.
+See how planners, APA, and its partners are working to advance zoning reform from the federal level to the local level.

-Pushing for incentives for code reform is atop planners' federal agenda in 2021.
+Pushing for incentives for code reform is atop planners' federal agenda in 2022.
 With APA's help, planners are making inroads in both parties on legislation that would deliver assistance to planners working to build political will for change.

-APA was one of 250 organizations supporting the reintroduction of the bipartisan Yes in My Backyard (YIMBY) Act that encourages communities to play a constructive role in solving the housing crisis.
+- APA was one of 250 organizations supporting the reintroduction of the bipartisan Yes in My Backyard (YIMBY) Act that encourages communities to play a constructive role in solving the housing crisis.
 Recognizing and eliminating discriminatory housing policies - zoning and density restrictions, onerous parking requirements, and other regulations - is an essential first step in decreasing barriers to new housing of all price levels.

-The bipartisan Housing Supply and Affordability Act — which APA helped craft — would give planners and communities access to new funding and technical assistance to overhaul local rules that continue to stymie housing supply and availability.
+- The bipartisan Housing Supply and Affordability Act — which APA helped craft — would give planners and communities access to new funding and technical assistance to overhaul local rules that continue to stymie housing supply and availability.

 For additional resources, check out APA's Housing Policy Guide, which identifies policy solutions to address dire housing challenges including accessibility, affordability, and availability.

-Massachusetts passed a zoning reform bill that updates the state's land use law, in which APA Massachusetts Chapter among other allies has worked for years to advance zoning reform.
+- Massachusetts passed a zoning reform bill that updates the state's land use law, in which APA Massachusetts Chapter among other allies has worked for years to advance zoning reform.

-Additionally, action has been taking place across cities, including:
+Action has been taking place across cities, including:

-Minneapolis was the first major city in the U.S. to eliminate single-family zoning.
+- Minneapolis was the first major city in the U.S. to eliminate single-family zoning.